juhyeonkwon/rust/README.md

 # rust
  study rust for server programming

+## How to run
+ 1. Cargo Project
- cargo build or cargo run
+    - cargo build or cargo run

+ 2. Just one File
+    - rustc filename
+    - .\filename